lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

  * The destination's L2 address (if present),

- * Rule ID and
+ * Rule ID,

- * DTag (the latter, if present).
+ * DTag (if present).

-Then, the fragment receiver may determine the fragment delivery reliability option that is used for this fragment based on the Rule ID field in that fragment.
+Then, the fragment receiver may determine the fragment delivery reliability option that is used for this fragment based on the Rule ID in that fragment.

 Upon receipt of a link fragment, the receiver starts constructing the original unfragmented packet.
 It uses the FCN and the order of arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
 A fragment payload may carry bytes from a SCHC compressed IPv6 header, an uncompressed IPv6 header or an IPv6 datagram data payload.
 An unfragmented packet could be a SCHC compressed or an uncompressed IPv6 packet (header and data).
 For example, the receiver may place the fragment payload within a payload datagram reassembly buffer at the location determined from: the FCN, the arrival order of the fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received fragments.
 Note that the size of the original, unfragmented packet cannot be determined from fragmentation headers.

 Fragmentation functionality uses the FCN value, which has a length of N bits.
 The All-1 and All-0 FCN values are used to control the fragmentation transmission.
 The FCN will be assigned sequentially in a decreasing order starting from 2^N-2, i.e. the highest possible FCN value depending on the FCN number of bits, but excluding the All-1 value.
-In all modes, the last fragment of a packet must contains a MIC which is used to check if there are errors or missing fragments, and must use the corresponding All-1 fragment format.
-Also note that, a fragment with an All-0 format is considered the last fragment of the current window.
+In all modes, the last fragment of a packet must contain a MIC which is used to check if there are errors or missing fragments, and must use the corresponding All-1 fragment format.
+Also note that a fragment with an All-0 format is considered the last fragment of the current window.

 If the recipient receives the last fragment of a datagram (All-1), it checks for the integrity of the reassembled datagram, based on the MIC received.
 In No ACK, if the integrity check indicates that the reassembled datagram does not match the original datagram (prior to fragmentation), the reassembled datagram MUST be discarded.
 In Window mode, a MIC check is also performed by the fragment receiver after reception of each subsequent fragment retransmitted after the first MIC check.

 ### No ACK
-In the No ACK mode there is no feedback communication from the fragment receiver.
-The sender will send the fragments of a packet until the last one without any possibility to know if errors or a losses have occurred.
-As in this mode there is not a need to identify specific fragments a one-bit FCN is used, therefore FCN All-0 will be used in all fragments except the last one.
-The latter will carry an All-1 FCN and will also carry the MIC.
+In the No ACK mode, there is no feedback communication from the fragment receiver.
+The sender will send all the fragments of a packet without any possibility of knowing if errors or losses have occurred.
+As, in this mode, there is no need to identify specific fragments, a one-bit FCN is used.
+Consequently, the FCN All-0 value is used in all fragments except the last one, which carries an All-1 FCN and the MIC.
 The receiver will wait for fragments and will set the Inactivity timer.
-The No ACK mode will use the MIC contained in the last fragment to check error.
+The receiver will use the MIC contained in the last fragment to check for errors.
-When the Inactivity Timer expires or when the MIC check indicates that the reassembled packet does not match the original one, the receiver will release all resources allocated to reassembly of the packet.
+When the Inactivity Timer expires or if the MIC check indicates that the reassembled packet does not match the original one, the receiver will release all resources allocated to reassembling this packet.
 The initial value of the Inactivity Timer will be determined based on the characteristics of the underlying LPWAN technology and will be defined in other documents (e.g. technology-specific profile documents).

 ### The Window modes
 In Window modes, a jumping window protocol uses two windows alternatively, identified as 0 and 1.
 A fragment with all FCN bits set to 0 (i.e. an All-0 fragment) indicates that the window is over (i.e. the fragment is the last one of the window) and allows to switch from one window to the next one.
-The All-1 FCN in a fragment indicates that it is the last fragment of the packet being transmitted and therefore there will not be another window for the packet.
+The All-1 FCN in a fragment indicates that it is the last fragment of the packet being transmitted and therefore there will not be another window for this packet.

-The Window mode offers two different reliability option modes: ACK-on-error and ACK-always.
+The Window mode is further refined in two different reliability option modes: ACK-on-error and ACK-always.

 #### ACK-Always
-In ACK-Always, the sender sends fragments by using the two-jumping window procedure.
-A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.
+In ACK-Always, the sender sends fragments by using the two-jumping-windows procedure.
+A delay between each fragment can be added to respect local regulations or other constraints imposed by the applications.
 Each time a fragment is sent, the FCN is decreased by one.
-When the FCN reaches value 0 and there are more fragments to be sent, an All-0 fragment is sent and the Retransmission Timer is set.
-The sender waits for an ACK to know if transmission errors have occurred.
-Then, the receiver sends an ACK reporting whether any fragments have been lost or not by setting the corresponding bits in the Bitmap, otherwise, an ACK without Bitmap will be sent, allowing transmission of a new window.
-When the last fragment of the packet is sent, an All-1 fragment (which includes a MIC) is used.
-In that case, the sender sets the Retransmission Timer to wait for the ACK corresponding to the last window.
-During this period, the sender starts listening to the radio and starts the Retransmission Timer, which needs to be dimensioned based on the received window available for the LPWAN technology in use.
-If the Retransmission Timer expires, an empty All-0 (or an empty All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resend its ACK.
+When the FCN reaches value 0 and there are more fragments to be sent after the one at hand, the sender sends the fragment at hand using the All-0 fragment format.
+It starts the Retransmission Timer and waits for an ACK.
+By contrast, if the FCN has reached 0 and the fragment at hand is the last fragment of the packet, it is sent using the All-1 fragment format, which includes a MIC.
+The sender sets the Retransmission Timer and waits for the ACK.

+The Retransmission Timer is dimensioned based on the LPWAN technology in use.
+On expiry of the Retransmission Timer, the sender sends an All-0 (resp.
+All-1) empty fragment to again request for the ACK for the window that ended with the All-0 (resp.
+All-1) fragment just sent.
 The window number is not changed.

 When the sender receives an ACK, it checks the W bit carried by the ACK.
-Any ACK carrying an unexpected W bit is discarded.
-If the W bit value of the received ACK is correct, the sender analyzes the received Bitmap.
-If all the fragments sent during the window have been well received, and if at least one more fragment needs to be sent, the sender moves its sending window to the next window value and sends the next fragments.
+Any ACK carrying an unexpected W bit value is discarded.
+If the W bit value of the received ACK is correct, the sender analyzes the rest of the ACK message.
+If all the fragments sent for this window have been well received, and if at least one more fragment needs to be sent, the sender advances its sending window to the next window value and sends the next fragments.
 If no more fragments have to be sent, then the fragmented packet transmission is finished.

 However, if one or more fragments have not been received as per the ACK (i.e. the corresponding bits are not set in the Bitmap) then the sender resends the missing fragments.
-When all missing fragments have been  retransmitted, the sender starts the Retransmission Timer (even if an All-0 or an All-1 has not been sent during the retransmission) and waits for an ACK.
+When all missing fragments have been  retransmitted, the sender starts the Retransmission Timer (even if an All-0 or an All-1 has not been sent as part of this retransmission batch) and waits for an ACK.
 Upon receipt of the ACK, if one or more fragments have not yet been received, the counter Attempts is increased and the sender resends the missing fragments again.
 When Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going fragmented packet transmission by sending an Abort message and releases any resources for transmission of the packet.
 The sender also aborts an on-going fragmented packet transmission when a failed MIC check is reported by the receiver.

 On the other hand, at the beginning, the receiver side expects to receive window 0.
 Any fragment received but not belonging to the current window is discarded.
 All fragments belonging to the correct window are accepted, and the actual fragment number managed by the receiver is computed based on the FCN value.
 The receiver prepares the Bitmap to report the correctly received and the missing fragments for the current window.
 After each fragment is received the receiver initializes the Inactivity timer, if the Inactivity Timer expires the transmission is aborted.